 Lack of sleep can also affect our appearance.
 Puffy skin under the eyes, pale skin, bloodshot eyes, these can appear after just one night of missed sleep.
 Constant sleepless nights can make these become a permanent thing.
-Chronic fatigue and stress can effect skin elasticity and cause wrinkles and dark circles under the eyes.
-When stress levels increase due to fatigue, break outs are more likely to increase on the skin of the face.
+Chronic fatigue and stress can affect skin elasticity and cause wrinkles and dark circles under the eyes.
+When stress levels increase due to fatigue, breakouts are more likely to increase on the skin of the face.

 Keep reading about what side effects lack of sleep has here.

 A good night’s sleep on a comfortable, high quality mattress and bed will help ensure that you never experience any of these common side effects.
 For more expert information on sleep, check out our previous blog posts and stay tuned for more!